 - Page 1

-Mt.
-Pleasant Third-Party Custody Attorneys When a parent is deemed unfit to care for a child, we represent grandparents or other family members in their fight to gain third-party custody of the child.
+Gaining Custody of a Child Who Is Not Yours When a parent is deemed unfit to care for a child, we represent grandparents or other family members in their fight to gain third-party custody of the child.

-Understanding Parenting Times and Visitation Rights in MI When a divorce involves children, everything is more complicated.
+The Facts About Parenting Time and Visitation When a divorce involves children, everything is more complicated.
 Learn more about your right to parenting time and visitation and how our attorneys can help.

-Central Michigan Fathers' Rights Attorneys Family courts in Michigan encourage the active participation of fathers after divorce.
+Attorneys Protecting Fathers’ Rights During Divorce Family courts in Michigan encourage the active participation of fathers after divorce.
 Our attorneys help protect fathers' rights to custody of their children.

-How Changing Residence or Schools Can Affect Parenting Time You may feel strongly that your child should be in a certain school district, but your ex may disagree.
+The Ins and Outs of Custody and Changing Residence You may feel strongly that your child should be in a certain school district, but your ex may disagree.
 Learn about school districts, divorce, and custody here.

-Child Custody Modifications Require Legal Assistance If you find yourself in a situation where you need to modify your child custody agreement, consult our divorce legal team.
+How to Arrange Child Custody Modifications If you find yourself in a situation where you need to modify your child custody agreement, consult our divorce legal team.
 We will help protect your rights.

 Search Our Site

 Get Help Now